calliope-edu/CalliopEO_AstroPi/README.md

 # Readme

 ## Description
-CalliopEO is a Python script to facilitate ineraction between a Raspberry Pi microcomputer and a [Calliope Mini microcontroller board](https://calliope.cc/).
-If executed, the script detects, if a Calliope Mini is attached to a USB board of the Raspbery Pi and determins the serial port to communicate the Calliope Mini.
+CalliopEO is a Python script to facilitate interaction between a Raspberry Pi microcomputer and a [Calliope Mini microcontroller board](https://calliope.cc/).
+If executed, the script detects, if a Calliope Mini is attached to a USB board of the Raspbery Pi and determins the serial port to communicate with the Calliope Mini.

-Place any program(s) to be executed by the Calliope Mini as zipped file(s) in the directory where the script `CalliopEO.py` resides.
+The directory, in which the `CalliopEO.py` script is located is called the main directory.
+Place any program(s) to be executed by the Calliope Mini as zipped HEX file(s) in this main directory.
 If executed the script will search for all zip archives, unpack the Calliope Mini program (HEX file) from the archive and flash the Calliope Mini with this program.
 After flashing, the Calliope Mini will reboot automatically and execute the program.

-In the directory a sub-folder named `run_YYYYMMDD-HHMMSS` will be created.
+In the main directory a sub-folder named `run_YYYYMMDD-HHMMSS` will be created.
 The HEX files flashed and executed on the Calliope Mini will be copied to this folder along with any data sent back by the program (files will end with `.data`).
 The initial zip archive in the main folder is renamed (additional suffix `.done`) to exclude this file from being processed again.

 The `CalliopEO.py` script can collect data sent by the program on the Calliope Mini via the USB serial port.
 Therefore, prepare the Calliope Mini program to wait for the string `@START@`.
 Then, the Calliope Mini program should respond by sending `@START@` back to the `CalliopEO.py` script and only after this sending the data.
 After sending the data the Calliope Mini program should send the message `@END@`.

 Each line in the `.data` files will have a leading time stamp of the format `YYYY/MM/DD-HH/MM/SS.ssssss`.
+A boilerplate for the Calliope Mini programs is described below.

 ## Execute
 ```